staa566-csu/dynamic-graphs-valeriechavez/README.md

 - Overall, how do you feel about your life?
 - How happy have you been feeling this week?

-And compare difference across race/ethnicity and gender.
+And compare difference across gender.

 Responses were on a 5 point likert scale, which consisted of 5 emojis ranging from very sad to very happy for the first question.
 Responses for the second question ranged from never happy (1) to happy all the time (5).
 For the confidentiallity of clients and students, I can't share the original data.